 During a trip to Japan 4 years ago, my darling told me he wished for a pretty yukata.
-I thought it was a great idea to make one for him in the coming months but... covid arrived and my schedule became very busy in my former role as hospital manager... anyway, the yukata project was shelved and then the shop opened... until recently when I told myself it was time to keep my promise!
+I thought it was a great idea to make one for him in the coming months but... covid arrived and my schedule became very busy in my previous role as hospital manager... in short, the yukata project was put on the back burner and then the shop opened... until recently when I thought it was time to keep my promise!

-And what better than his birthday on January 2nd to give it to him!
+And what better occasion than its birthday on January 2nd to give it!

-So, ready to discover my first sewing project 2024?
+So, ready to discover my first sewing project of 2024?

 Let’s go!